-Pain is a common experience for older people.
+Pain is a common experience for older adults.
 The extent to which pain disrupts daily routines may get worse with age.
 Pain is often poorly evaluated and managed in older people.

 If you are in pain, you may not want to talk about it or tell anyone how bad it really is.
 There are several common reasons that may prompt you to keep silent about your pain including: